gini/gini-capture-sdk-android/ginicapture/src/doc/source/customization-guide.rst

-    Via overriding the style named ``GiniCaptureTheme.Camera.ImageStackSubtitle.TextStyle`` (with parent style ``Root.GiniCaptureTheme.Camera.ImageStackSubtitle.TextStyle``) and setting an item named ``gvCustomFont`` with the path to the font file in your assets folder.
+    Via overriding the style named ``GiniCaptureTheme.Camera.ImageStackSubtitle.TextStyle`` (with parent style ``Root.GiniCaptureTheme.Camera.ImageStackSubtitle.TextStyle``) and setting an item named ``gcCustomFont`` with the path to the font file in your assets folder.

 :ref:`Back to screenshots. <camera>`